catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 integrate the new year of data over 2-4 weeks in October since, by that time, the final release for the previous year have been published by EIA and FERC.
 We also integrate EIA early release data when available.
 The ``data_maturity`` field will indicate whether the data is final or provisional.
+To see what data we have available for each dataset, click on the links below and look at the "Years Liberated" field.

 As of spring 2023 the annual updates include: